madvay/android-analysis-tools/README.md

      ss  - substring, i.e. lhs.contains(rhs)
  Repeating a flag creates a conjunction filter.

  Ex: --thread=ne:14 --size=gt:16 --size=le:128
- matches allocations on thread 14, with a size greater than 16 bytes and less than or equal to 128 bytes.
+ matches allocations not on thread 14, with a size greater than 16 bytes and less than or equal to 128 bytes.

+ Ex: --thread=12
+ matches allocations on thread 12.

 OTHER FLAGS: